-Palliative care may be right for you if you are experiencing pain, stress and other symptoms due to a serious illness.
-Serious illnesses include but are not limited to: cancer, cardiac disease, respiratory disease, kidney failure, Alzheimer's, AIDS, amyotrophic lateral sclerosis (ALS) and multiple sclerosis.
-Palliative care is appropriate at any stage of a serious illness and you can get it along with treatment meant to cure you.
+Palliative care may be right for you if you have a serious illness.
+Serious illnesses include but are not limited to: cancer, heart disease, lung disease, kidney disease, Alzheimer’s, amyotrophic lateral sclerosis (ALS) and many more.
+Palliative care is appropriate at any stage of a serious illness.
+You can also have this type of care at the same time as treatment meant to cure you.

 4. Will my insurance cover palliative care?

-Most insurance plans cover all or part of the palliative care treatment you receive, just as with other hospital and medical services.
+Most insurance plans cover all or part of palliative care, just as with other hospital and medical services.
 This is also true of Medicare and Medicaid.
 If costs concern you, a social worker or financial consultant from the palliative care team can help you with payment options.

 5. Do I have to give up my own doctor?

-The palliative care team provides an extra layer of support and works in partnership with your primary doctor.
-Your primary doctor will continue to direct your care and play an active role in your treatment.
+No. The palliative care team provides an extra layer of support and works in partnership with your primary doctor.

 6. Can I have curative treatment together with palliative care?

-Absolutely.
+Yes, absolutely.
 Your treatment choices are up to you.
-You can get palliative care at the same time as treatment meant to cure you.
+You can have palliative care at the same time as treatment meant to cure you.